D e m e n t i a

 Dr Dan Nightingale, co-author of the research and leading dementia consultant at the Abacus Clinic in Newark, added: “Evidence to date has shown that we can enhance the quality of life for people living with dementia through the correct use of hypnosis.”

-If you, someone you love or your care home or day centre would like more information, or to book sessions for Hypnotherapy for symptoms of Dementia, please contact our Clinical Hypnotherapist Joanna Stokoe Directly, She'll be happy to answer any questions you may have.
+If you, someone you love or your care home or day centre would like more information, or to book sessions for Hypnotherapy for symptoms of Dementia, please contact our Clinical Hypnotherapist Joanna Louise Directly, She'll be happy to answer any questions you may have.

-Please Note: Hypnotherapy for the symptoms of dementia is not to be used as sole treatment, but as a holistic treatment alongside your medical professional.
+* Please Note: Hypnotherapy for the symptoms of dementia is not to be used as sole treatment, but as a holistic treatment alongside your medical professional.

 Article based on Hypnotherapy treatment & dementia at University of Liverpool Study